 Sophia C. F. Dodge is a doctoral student in the School Psychology program.
 She received a BA in Psychology with a minor in Education and a specialization in Developmental Disabilities and Human Services from the University of Massachusetts-Amherst.
 Sophia’s research interests include cultural adaptations of evidence-based interventions and preventative educational frameworks; advocacy and systems change; trauma-informed interventions; family and community engagement; culturally and linguistically diverse students; and homeless, immigrant, and refugee populations.
 Her current work involves the implementation and evaluation of the Wisconsin School Threat Assessment Protocol and identifying culturally sensitive preventative educational framework to provide equitable services to all students in the U.S. and other countries.

-Taylor Dorlack is a third-year doctoral student in the School Psychology program area.
+Taylor Dorlack is a doctoral student in the School Psychology program area.
 She received her BA in Psychology and Communication Sciences & Disorders from UW–Madison, where she became interested in serving children with neurodevelopmental disorders and their families.
 Before pursuing her graduate studies, she worked as a Behavioral Interventionist and Senior Behavioral Interventionist at an Autism treatment center and was a Psychology Fellow in the New Mexico Leadership Education in Neurodevelopmental and Related Disabilities (LEND) Program.
 Her research interests include early identification and screening procedures for young children suspected of Autism Spectrum Disorders and the promotion of early diagnosis and intervention services.

 Hannah Dorshorst is an Educational Specialist student in the School Psychology program area.
 She graduated in May 2019 from UW–Madison with bachelor’s degrees in Elementary and Special Education.
 In 2017, Hannah started volunteering as a research assistant for Dr. Andy Garbacz’s Research Lab.
 Here she gained an interest in the role of family engagement in improving student outcomes.
 Hannah currently works as a project assistant on Dr. Andy Garbacz’s Teachers and Parents as Partners (TAPP) project.
 She is interested in researching differences in family involvement among culturally diverse families and its impact on student success and improving educational equity.

-Kortni Dubose is a first-year doctoral student in the School Psychology program at UW-Madison.
+Kortni Dubose is a doctoral student in the School Psychology program at UW-Madison.
 Previously, she received a BA in Psychology at the University of Kentucky.
 Kortni’s broad research interests are in the area of school-based mental health, involving the development and implementation of school-based interventions for students presenting internalizing symptoms.
 Overall, she aims to study issues of diversity in schools and cultural adaptations for evidence-based interventions.
 Additionally, Kortni is currently assisting with the Resilience Education Program project with her advisor Dr. Katie Eklund, Dr. Stephen Kilgus, and Dr. Andy Garbacz.

-Madison Eikenmeyer is a first-year graduate student in the EdS School Psychology program.
+Madison Eikenmeyer is a graduate student in the EdS School Psychology program.
 She received a BA in Psychology from the University of Cincinnati, where she was a research assistant in the ADHD center at Cincinnati Children’s Hospital.
 After graduating, she worked as a Mental Health Specialist at Cincinnati Children’s Hospital in their inpatient psychiatry unit for two years.
 Her current research interests are around the impact of race, ethnicity, culture, and social justice for underrepresented minority groups in education.
 She is also interested in student success and resiliency, as well as, the transition from inpatient hospitalization back into the public-school setting.

-Abbey Eubanks is a third-year doctoral student in the School Psychology program.
+Abbey Eubanks is a doctoral student in the School Psychology program.
 She is advised by Dr. Katie Eklund.
 Abbey received her BA in Psychology at the University of Arkansas in 2017.
 She is interested in behavior interventions for young children.
 Specifically, she is interested in Tier 2 behavior interventions and the generalization and maintenance of skills learned through behavior interventions.
 Abbey is a project assistant for the Academic and Behavior Combined support grant, which involves developing a Tier 2 intervention that addresses both academic and behavior interventions.

 Caleb Flack is a doctoral student in School Psychology at UW–Madison.
 He received a Bachelor of Arts degree in Psychology from Carleton College.
 After graduating, Caleb served with AmeriCorps as a youth mentor at a public middle school.
 He later worked as a research assistant at DePaul University, where he contributed to a project that developed, implemented, and evaluated a culturally grounded coping with stress intervention.
 Caleb’s research interests are in preventive interventions designed to improve emotional, behavioral, and academic outcomes in youth.
 He is particularly interested in strengthening these interventions through collaborative family and teacher engagement.

-Noah Gill is a first-year graduate student in the School Psychology EdS program.
+Noah Gill is a graduate student in the School Psychology EdS program.
 He received a bachelor’s degree in Rehabilitation Psychology from UW–Madison with a certificate in Educational Policy Studies.
 During his undergraduate career, Noah studied bullying and peer victimization in Dr. Amy Bellmore’s Peer Relationships, Ethnicity, Schools, and Media (PRESM) lab.
 His research interests focus on school mental health and social-emotional functioning.
 Specifically, he is interested in the effective implementation of social-emotional interventions, improving school safety, and reducing the negative impacts of bullying and peer victimization.
 He is currently evaluating the effectiveness of Check-In/Check-Out as a Tier 2 intervention for social and behavioral concerns.

 Benjamin Glad is a doctoral student in the School Psychology program area.
 He received a BS in Psychology from Indiana University and an MA in Clinical Psychology from Ball State University.
 Prior to starting the program, he worked as an assessment clinician for several government programs and as an ABA therapist for adolescents with Autism Spectrum Disorders.
 Benjamin is currently the PA for the UW Parent-Child Program, a research program that promotes child development through strengthening of the parent-child relationship.
 His research interests include diagnosis and intervention for students with executive functioning challenges, interdisciplinary collaboration, and parent-child relationships in adolescence.

-Eliza Godfrey is a first-year doctoral student in School Psychology, and her advisor is Dr. Garbacz.
+Eliza Godfrey is a doctoral student in School Psychology, and her advisor is Dr. Garbacz.
 She attended UW–Madison for her undergraduate degree.
 After graduating with a BS in Psychology and certificate in Education and Educational Services, she worked in a local middle school assisting with special education.
 Eliza’s research interests are broadly focused on ways to strengthen family, school, and community partnerships to support students’ mental health, behavioral needs, and academic success.
 She is currently involved in the Teachers and Parents as Partners Project, the School Mental Health Collaborative, and the Rural Education Research & Implementation Center.

-Dahlia González is a fourth-year doctoral student in the School Psychology doctoral program.
+Dahlia González is a doctoral student in the School Psychology doctoral program.
 She received a BS degree in Psychology from Loyola University Chicago in 2016 and her MS degree in Educational Psychology from UW–Madison in 2018.
 Dahlia is interested in the social and cultural influences and education theories that impact the educational services of diverse learners, and developing her skills as a culturally responsive clinician in her work with students.
 Dahlia has worked with linguistically and ethnically diverse student populations, including work in a dual language elementary school and at a community mental health center.
 Her dissertation research will explore the school climate experiences of Latinx dual language students.

 Brittany Gregory is a doctoral student in the School Psychology program.
 She received a BA in Psychology and Sociology from the University of Missouri where she examined the interactions between students and teachers in the classroom and the role of race, gender, and SES.
 Her research interests include issues of equity in education and social justice as they relate to students and mental health.
 She is currently involved in research with the Teachers and Parents as Partners (TAPP) project focused on promoting the collaboration of schools and families.
 She is also interested in students within the juvenile justice system, the role of mental health, and family-school partnerships.